GCOdeveloper/OpenFlow_Agent/README.md

 # OpenFlow_Agent

 ## Introduction
 The OpenFlow_Agent is a development which allows to configure a PON network through a simple RPC connection to the OLT and presenting the entire network as a single SDN device, having as much ports as users ports on the real network.
 This code must be executed on a computer or a server which has connectivity with every OLT deployed.
-Although, another code is needed inside each OLT, which may be downloaded form another proyects, such as [opencord/openolt](https://github.com/opencord/openolt).
+Although, another code is needed inside each OLT, which may be downloaded form another projects, such as [opencord/openolt](https://github.com/opencord/openolt).

 In order to add simplicity to the development, a menu-driven user interface has been created.